GoodEnoughSoftware/channels-server/readme.md

 #### User Creation

-#### Channels Creation
+#### Channel Creation

-In order to create a channel, an authenticated user will send a `PUT` request with the following information:
+In order to create a channel, an authenticated user will send a `PUT` request to the route `www.hosturl.com/channel/` with the following information:

 ```javascript
 {